Aug 7, 2018

 Intention in Sickness and Health

-I pride myself in not getting sick, but perhaps due to the exhaust pollution in HCMC, I started getting allergy-like symptoms - running nose, sneezy, scratchty throat and some coughing.
+I pride myself in not getting sick, but perhaps due to the exhaust pollution in HCMC, I started getting allergy-like symptoms - runny nose, sneezy, scratchty throat and some coughing.
 I did something different.
 Being mindful of the power of intention, I took awareness on a whole new level to heal me.
 Before I drink water, I make it clear that my intention in drinking water is to use its healing properties to make me whole again.
 Same thing to the air I breath, the food I eat, etc. The intention to restore me is always there.
 I give it my gratitude in advance.
 Surprisingly, in 2 days, my symptoms were gone.
 Normally, this develops into a weeks of discomfort.
 Yes, intention is key.
 By invoking it, I make it clear to the universe what I would like to happen.
 Additionally, I added the Tibetan Yantra pranayama - it's powerful and it works!

 District 1 is HCMC's answer to Khao San Road of Bangkok and Pub Street in Siem Reap.
 This is the party hub of expats, travelers, backpackers and locals alike.
 If you're looking for booze, women and getting hammered, this is the strip where it all happens.
 I tried walking its streets at night and during the daytime.
 It's very touristy and more pricey but that's expected.
 Still, even if it's not your thing, you still have to stop by and check it out - a must-experience in HCMC.